eug48/xmind-windows-search-filter/Readme.md

  - This search filter is currently using an XSL file from XMorgDown https://github.com/sky-y/xmorgdown/blob/master/content.xsl
 It seems to support only 6 levels of topics and doesn't seem to handle multi-line notes well.
  - Attachments are not indexed.
+ - Highlighted previews don't appear for an unknown reason.
  - Does the Windows Search index really have to be rebuilt to index existing xmind files?
  - No doubt other things I'm not aware of yet as this hasn't been extensively tested.